justvanrossum/fontgoggles/docsSource/index.md

 Both lists can be scrolled horizontally or resized to reveal more information.

-You can copy information from both Character and Glyph lists by selecting rows or columns and hit ⌘-C. Select multiple rows or columns by holding the Command key while clicking further items.
-For example, click on the “glyph” header in the Glyph list to select the glyph name column, the hit ⌘-C to copy the sequence of glyph names to the clipboard.
+You can copy information from both _Character_ and _Glyph lists_ by selecting rows or columns and hit ⌘-C. Select multiple rows or columns by holding the Command key while clicking further items.
+For example, click on the “glyph” header in the _Glyph list_ to select the glyph name column, the hit ⌘-C to copy the sequence of glyph names to the clipboard.
 If multiple columns are involved in the selection, the clipboard data will be tab-separated, ready to be pasted into a spreadsheet.

+## The Font list

+The _Font list_ is the central section of the FontGoggles window.
+Font files can be dropped here, fonts can be selected, rearranged by dragging them around, or removed from the list with the delete key.

+You can control-click on a font to get a contextual menu.
+The menu item there is to reveal the font in the Finder.

+Fonts can also be dragged to other applications, which is equivalent to dragging them from the finder.
+You can also drag and drop fonts between FontGoggles windows.

 ## Text settings